The Sporting News Pitcher of the Year Award: MLB Hall of Fame predictor

-Winning three or more Pitcher of the Year Awards has been seen as a strong indicator of future admission to the Major League Baseball Hall of Fame (as active players are not eligible for the Hall of Fame).
+Winning three or more Pitcher or Starting Pitcher of the Year Awards has been seen as a strong indicator of future admission to the Major League Baseball Hall of Fame (as active players are not eligible for the Hall of Fame).
 All of the eligible pitchers with three or more awards have been elected to the Hall of Fame, with one exception: Roger Clemens has the most (five) Pitcher of the Year Awards, is in the top ten for all-time wins and strikeouts, and is considered to be one of the best pitchers of all time.
 Clemens' alleged use of performance-enhancing drugs is the major stumbling block to be elected to the Hall of Fame.

 Starting pitchers that have won three or more Pitcher of the Year Awards and the year they were inducted into Major League Baseball Hall of Fame.
-Active player statistics are through the 2022 season.
+Active player statistics are through the 2023 season.